Fluticasone/vilanterol (By breathing)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Changes in skin color, dark freckles, weakness, tiredness, nausea, vomiting, weight loss
+- Changes in skin color, dark freckles, easy bruising, muscle weakness, round or puffy face

 - Eye pain, vision loss, seeing halos around lights